-The Nominating Committee held nine meetings in 2023.
+The Nominating Committee held seven meetings in 2024.
 The Board has determined that all of the members of the Nominating Committee are independent as defined in Nasdaq rules.

-The Nominating Committee is responsible for, among other things: (i) identifying individuals qualified to become members of the Board, consistent with criteria approved by the Board; (ii) recommending director nominees to the Board for election at the next annual meeting of the stockholders of the Company; (iii) in the event of a vacancy on or an increase in the size of the Board, recommending director nominees to the Board for membership on each committee of the Board; (v) establishing and reviewing annually our Corporate Governance Guidelines and Code of Business Conduct and Ethics; and (vi) overseeing the Company's environmental, social and governance efforts, progress and disclosures.
+The Nominating Committee is responsible for, among other things: (i) identifying individuals qualified to become members of the Board, consistent with criteria approved by the Board; (ii) recommending director nominees to the Board for election at the next annual meeting of the stockholders of the Company; (iii) in the event of a vacancy on or an increase in the size of the Board, recommending director nominees to the Board to fill such vacancy or newly established Board seat; (iv) recommending directors to the Board for membership on each committee of the Board; (v) establishing and reviewing annually our Corporate Governance Guidelines and Code of Business Conduct and Ethics; and (vi) overseeing the Company's environmental, social and governance efforts, progress and disclosures.
 The Nominating Committee operates under a written charter setting forth its functions and responsibilities.
 A copy of the current charter is available on our website at investor.cpicardgroup.com or in printed form upon request.